 Obviously, falling stock prices is not good news, but dividend investors often ignore short-term price movements because of the long-term nature of dividends and compounding.
 So, if you notice that one of your dividend-paying companies is performing poorly on the stock market and has a higher dividend yield, attempt to find the underlying reason behind this poor performance.

-The final major sign that you should consider, that many investors overlook, is if you notice that the stock price increases dramatically.
+The final major sign that you should consider, that many dividend investors overlook, is a dramatic increase in the company's stock price.
 I’m not referring to small stock price changes or stock price changes that follow the market, as these are completely normal.

 What I’m referring to are sudden stock price increases, such as 10% or more within a two-three day period.
-I would immediately sell a portion of the stocks I own with this company.
+In these cases, I would typically sell a portion of the stocks I own with this company.
 Not all, just a portion, like around 15%.

 When there’s a dramatic increase in a stock's price, it’s often followed by a dramatic decrease.
 So, to take advantage of this spike, sell about 15% of your stocks at the high price (based off what you know), and when it starts to level out around what it was prior, you want to buy back into the stock.